hermanwongkm/AlgoPratice/readme.md

 1. *Question on number of concurrent events running* Sort the arrays by both the starting and ending point.
 Then, if it is starting, you will add to count.
 If it is a ending, you can minus.
 This will give you the number of concurrent events running.
 2. (*Merge intervals*) Sort the array by start time, if the next start time is within the current end time, it overlaps.
 3. (*Remove overlap*) Sort the array and use the earliest end time greedily to fit the most number of interval.
 The interval with early start might be very long and incompatible with many intervals.
 But if we choose the interval that ends early, we'll have more space left to accommodate more intervals.
 Hope it helps.

-**Common Strategies**
-1. Can I use a Hashset or a HashMap to store values that you want to find?
-3. Can I use sliding window?
-4. Can I use 2 pointers?
-Sometimes you can fix a third pointer and move the other 2 pointers
-6. Can I attack it from the front and end and do some sort of computations?
-7. Can I use kadane Algorithm and keep track of maximum subarray?
-Think of contious subarray as a graph, and you are slowly adding it up
-8. Can I write values from the back of the array or do overwriting?

 **Array Methods**